Phyllis St. James, Bio

 Act II - Under the professional name of Phyllis St James she wrote chart songs for various recording artists and spun stories while using her natural abilities as a studio singer/contractor.
 While working as an actor she attended classes at Hollywood Scriptwriting Institute, and American Film Institute.
 With Andrae Crouch she toured the US, recorded several Grammy award-winning albums, and performed with ‘gospel legends’ in the first Gospel Festival at Solomon's Pool in Jerusalem.
 As a background singer she toured parts of the world (Australia, New Zealand, Canada, Japan, British Isles, Israel, and most of Europe) with Boz Scaggs, Leo Sayer, Olivia Newton-John, Helen Reddy, Celine Dion, Eichiki Yazawa, Don Henley, and the Bee Gees.

-Under contract to Famous Music Publishing for Viacom and Paramount Pictures and Motown Records she wrote, recorded and released her first album.
-Another composition “So Primitive,” recorded by the exiled South African artist Letta Mbulu, was released in England and Africa.
-She performed the South African national anthem in a celebrity choir honoring Nelson Mandela, greeted, and shook hands with him, the future leader of that nation.
+Under contract to Famous Music Publishing for Viacom and Paramount Pictures she wrote her first album, recorded and distributed by Motown Records, Another composition “So Primitive,” recorded by the exiled South African artist Letta Mbulu, was released in England and Africa.
+Phyllis performed the South African national anthem in a celebrity choir celebrating Nelson Mandelas release from prison, she greeted and shook hands with him, the future president of that nation.

 Eyvonne was nominated for best supporting actress by the NAACP Theater Awards in “Achieving the Dream,” starring the eldest daughter of Dr. Martin Luther King Jr, the late Yolanda King.